How do you finish a basement?

 Small project of value?
 Check.
 Basic design ideas?
 Check.
 Now it’s on to the big guns.

-The 8 Major Phases of how you finish your basement
+The 8 Major Phases to Finish your Basement

-The way I count it there are 8 major basement phases if you are trying to answer the question of “How do you finish a basement”.
+The way I count it there are 8 major basement finishing phases.
 They occur in this general order, although they can overlap.

 - Framing - You build the ‘frames’ of the walls of your rooms out of wood, typically 2 by 4s.
 There are about 3 key concepts that you’ll have to learn but after that it’s just rinse a repeat.